kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 For a more in depth details checkout this [document](https://docs.google.com/document/d/11qETyR--oOIquQke-DCaLsZY75vT1hRu21PesSUDy7o).

 ### Integration with model servers
-Multi-model serving will work with any model server that implements KFServing V2 protocol.
-More specifically, if the model server implements the load and unload endpoint then it can use KFServing's TrainedModel.
-Currently, Triton, LightGBM, SKLearn, and XGBoost are able to use Multi-model serving.
-Click on [Triton](https://github.com/kubeflow/kfserving/tree/master/docs/samples/v1beta1/triton/multimodel) or [SKLearn](https://github.com/kubeflow/kfserving/tree/master/docs/samples/v1beta1/sklearn/v1/multimodel) to see examples on how to run multi-model serving!

 Multi-model serving will work with any model server that implements KFServing [V2 protocol](https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2).
 More specifically, if the model server implements the